Arlind Ajeti: Early life

-Ajeti was born in Basel, Switzerland from Albanian parents originally from Podujevo, Kosovo who had emigrated to Switzerland as did many Kosovans in the 1990s.
+Ajeti was born in Basel, Switzerland, to Albanian parents originally from Podujevo, Kosovo (then Yugoslavia), who had emigrated to Switzerland as did many Kosovans in the 1990s.
 Arlind was the first child of Afrim and Sylbije Ajeti.
-He is the older brother of twins also footballers, Albian who plays for Celtic and the Switzerland national under-21 team and Adonis who plays for St. Gallen.
+He is the older brother of twins Albian, who plays for Basel and the Switzerland national under-21 team; and Adonis, who plays for Rapperswil-Jona.
 In July 2015 the whole family became Albanian citizens.
-His father Afrim was also a footballer who played as a goalkeeper.
+His father, Afrim, was also a footballer who played as a goalkeeper.

 Club career

 Early years

-Ajeti's father Afrim was an inspiration for Arlind to start football when, aged 8, Arlind started playing each day with his father before beginning to play youth football with FC Concordia Basel at age of 10.
+Ajeti's father Afrim was an inspiration for Arlind to start football when, aged 8, Arlind started playing each day with his father before beginning to play youth football with FC Concordia Basel at the age of 10.
 In 2004 he became a player of Basel, representing the under-16, under-18 and under-21 teams.
 With the under-21 team he played from the 2010–11 season until the 2014–15 in the 1.
 Liga Promotion, collecting overall 67 appearances in which he scored 4 goals.